Sidsel Endresen

 Sidsel Endresen (born 19 June 1952) is a Norwegian singer, composer, and actress.
 She was part of the Jon Eberson group.
 Since 1987, Endresen has pursued a successful solo career, recording for ECM.

 Career

-Endresen was one of the most pronounced female jazz musicians in Norway in the beginning of the 21st century.
+Endresen was one of the most prominent female jazz musicians in Norway in the beginning of the 21st century.
 She is a versatile artist, who likes to challenge her voice with new experimental forms and combination of jazz and other artistic expressions.
-Her work has moved from "fusion" and "chamber jazz" in the 1980s and 1990s, to improvisational "new" musical forms in the mid 1990s until today.
+Her work has moved from "fusion" and "chamber jazz" in the 1980s and 1990s, to improvisational "new" musical forms in the mid-1990s until today.
 She has also moved from larger formats to explore solo, duo and trio formats.
 The last 15 years have her work mainly been concentrated on the genre of free improvisation music, both as a performer and as composer.

-Endresen studied English and Anthropology and stayed in the UK back in 1976, before settling in Oslo, where she started her artistic career.
+Endresen studied English and anthropology and lived in the UK for a period until 1976, before settling in Oslo, where she started her artistic career.